-It is necessary that a person confess with his mouth that Christ is his Lord because by the mouth confession is made unto salvation.
+It is necessary that a person confess with his mouth that Christ is his Lord because by the mouth confession is made to salvation.

 Consider, in the preceding verse, how a person’s moral nature is brought forward unchanged to the Day of the Lord.
 It is vain to hope for miracles of character transformation at the appearing of Christ.
 What there shall be is weeping and gnashing of teeth as people realize they have been deceived by Satan and false teachers in the churches.

-And, behold, I come quickly; and my reward is with me, to give every man according as his work shall be.
+“And behold, I am coming quickly, and My reward is with Me, to give to every one according to his work.
 (Revelation 22:12)

 No one who is not holy in heart and actions can pass through the gates of the new Jerusalem.
 The emphasis is on doing His commandments.

-For without are dogs, and sorcerers, and whoremongers, and murderers, and idolaters, and whoever loveth and maketh a lie.
+But outside are dogs and sorcerers and sexually immoral and murderers and idolaters, and whoever loves and practices a lie.
 (Revelation 22:15)